-The little brown bats are the most common bat in Alaska.
+Little brown bats are the most common bat in Alaska.
 They are found in most parts of the state and have a long lifespan, between 20 and 30 years.

 The little brown bat is the only bat found in the interior and south-central Alaska.
 The other bat species are found in the southeast, although not in as large numbers as those of the little brown bat.

 The little brown bat breeds in late fall or winter, and their population constantly rises during these periods.
 The most common bat found throughout Alaska is the little brown bat, inhabiting forested areas across the state and occasionally in western parts of Alaska.

 If you want to see bats in Alaska, here are some of the best places to see them.